-- Once boiling turn down to medium low heat to maintain simmering.
-Cover with an otoshibuta (drop lid - here's how to make it with aluminum) and cook for 20-30 minutes (depends on size, and skin takes time to cook), or until the kabocha has a tiny thin crack near the skin (it’s a sign for doneness!).
+- Once boiling turn down to medium-low heat to maintain the simmer.
+Cover with an otoshibuta (drop lid) and cook for 20-30 minutes (depends on size, and skin takes time to cook), or until the kabocha has a tiny thin crack near the skin (it’s a sign for doneness!).
 If you feel that liquid is evaporating too fast, you can cover the regular lid (and you still need to use otoshibuta).

-Remove from the heat and let kabocha sit covered until cool, about 30 minutes.
+- Remove from the heat and let kabocha sit covered (with a pot lid) until cool, about 30 minutes.
 This helps kabocha absorbs more flavor as it cools.
 You can serve at room temperature or reheat before serving.

-- [Optional garnish] Cut the ginger into rectangular piece (so each strips will be the same length).
-Cut into thin slabs and then thin julienne strips.
+- Cut the ginger into thin slabs and then thin julienne strips.

-Soak in cold water for 1 minute and drain well.
-Set aside.
+- Soak in cold water for 1 minute to remove bitterness and drain well.
 Serve with simmered kabocha.